 Why would a non-Catholic need a decree of nullity from the Catholic Church?

-The Catholic Church recognizes all marriages between non-Catholics to be valid and binding as long as they meet civil requirements about the way consent is to be exchanged.
+The Catholic Church recognizes all marriages between non-Catholics to be valid and binding as long as they meet civil requirements and there were no impediments for them to enter into Marriage about the way consent is to be exchanged.
 A divorced non-Catholic, in order to seek marriage with a Catholic in the Catholic Church, must be considered free to marry.
-This requires that the whole of his or her life and marital history be brought into harmony with the teaching of the Catholic faith to which the Catholic intended spouse adheres.
-Hence, if the non-Catholic has previously been married, that first marital bond must be proven null before he or she can be considered free to marry anew.
+This requires that the whole of his or her life and marital history be brought into harmony with the teaching of the Catholic Faith to which the intended Catholic spouse adheres.
+Hence, if the non-Catholic has previously been married, that first marital bond must be proven null before he or she can be considered free to marry.

-Please contact the Priest at least six months prior
+Please contact the Pastor at least six months prior to the tentative date fo the wedding.

 St. Paul said: "Husbands, love your wives, as Christ loved the Church. . . .